wwt/git-foundations/docs/sections/section_1.md

 A WWT-built Docker Image provides a ready-to-use environment for the Git hands-on exercises.
 The Docker Container already has Git software installed and you don't need any Docker experience for these exercises.
 Just make sure you have [Docker Desktop](https://www.docker.com/products/docker-desktop "Docker Desktop Download") installed and running on your Windows or macOS computer and we will walk you through the development environment setup.

+!!! note
-:bulb:**Note: You can use your terminal/shell program to confirm your Docker environment is ready for use with the following command:**
+    :bulb: Note: You can use your terminal/shell program to confirm your Docker environment is ready for use with the following command:

 ```shell
 docker info